hunter-teacher-cert/curdev_unit_plan_game_of_pong/Recursions and loops/05_social_issues.md

 ### LO: To inquire into the social and ethical issues related to CS.
-### The Big Question- Why do parent think that video games intrinsically bad for children?
+### The Big Question- Why do parents think that video games are intrinsically bad for children?

 ---